-With the arrival of the Metrolink, accessibility to the borough, in particular the Town Centre, has been radically improved, making Oldham a key destination for visitors to the region.
+Since the arrival of the Metrolink, accessibility to the borough, in particular the Town Centre, has been radically improved, making Oldham a more accessible destination for visitors to the region.

-Oldham has also seen, and continues to see, significant financial investment, including:-
+Oldham has also seen, and continues to see, significant financial investment, including: -

-- £430 million in housing;

-- £137 million in education;

-- £80 million in healthcare facilities:

-- Oldham College's campus transformation programme,

-- New Headquarters for First Choice Homes;

-- Oldham Council's £100 million capital programme.
+- £430 million in housing; - £137 million in education; - £80 million in healthcare facilities; - Oldham College's campus transformation programme; - Oldham Council's £100 million capital programme; - The Council's purchase of the Town Square and Spindles Shopping Centre; - The re-location of the indoor market to create a new linear park.